• Skip to primary navigation

 • Tips on making the juiciest chicken.
 Use an instant read thermometer to determine doneness.
 Insert the thermometer into the center of the thickest part of the chicken without touching the bone.
 Cook chicken breasts to 160ºF (chefs preference) or 165ºF (USDA recommendation).
 Cook chicken thighs to 175-185ºF.
 Using a thermometer takes the guesswork out of checking for doneness.
 When the chicken is cooked to the correct temperature, it is juicy and tender.

 • Make ahead instructions: Add all the ingredients to the slow cooker pot or a baking dish if using the oven.
 Marinate overnight covered.
-Before cooking, let the dish sit at room temperature for an hour.
+Before cooking, let the dish sit at room temperature for 30 minutes if using the slow cooker, and 1 hour if using the oven.

 • How to store: Store leftovers in an airtight container in the refrigerator for 3-4 days.